henrik/remit/README.md

 <img src="https://github.com/henrik/remit/raw/master/app/assets/images/favicon.png" alt="" height="150">

 **Remit** is a web app for commit-by-commit code review of GitHub repositories.
-A modern, live UI thanks to AngularJS and WebSockets.
+A modern, live UI thanks to AngularJS and message\_bus.

 It's super easy to set up on a free Heroku instance.